ajmastra/Daily-Standup-Discord-Bot/README.md

 For issues or questions:
 1. Check the troubleshooting section above
 2. Review the bot logs for error messages
+3. Check the [Google Sheets Setup Guide](GOOGLE_SHEETS_SETUP.md) if using task management
-3. Open an issue on the project repository
+4. Open an issue on the project repository